odoo/documentation/content/applications/finance/accounting/bank/feeds/bank_synchronization.rst

 How can I update my bank credentials?
 -------------------------------------

-You can update your credentials by going to :menuselection:`Accounting --> Configuration --> Online Synchronization`, open the connection you want to update your credentials and click on the *Update Credentials* button.
+You can update your credentials by going to :menuselection:`Accounting Dashboard --> Configuration --> Accounting: Online Synchronization`,open the connection you want to update your credentials and click on the :guilabel:`Update Credentials` button.

 .. seealso::
    * :doc:`bank_statements`